The Glasswrights’ Journeyman

 “What did you think you were gaining by making that poor old man walk all the way down the hall?
 You could have let the Holy Father use the garderobe in the inner room.”
 Rani gestured toward the door that led to Hal’s private apartments.

-“I wanted them down the hall so that they didn’t hear me order you back to your chamber like the manipulative child you’re acting tonight.”
+“I wanted them down the hall so they didn’t hear me order you back to your chamber like the manipulative child you’re acting tonight.”

 “You’re not ordering me anywhere!
 You don’t know what you’re doing here.
 You need me!”